Key Takeaways

 Experiencing gaslighting can erode your self-esteem and ability to trust yourself.
 So if this has happened to you, it can help to explore your experiences in a safe, confidential setting.
 A therapist can help you manage uncomfortable emotions and develop new coping strategies.
 And if gaslighting has been present in your intimate relationship, working with a couples therapist can help you heal from past hurt and create a healthier dynamic.

 At Rula, we’re committed to making it easier to find effective, in-network therapists you can meet with from the comfort of home.
-When you need support, you can use our therapist-matching program to find a provider who meets your needs and schedule your first appointment as early as this week.
+When you need support, you can use our therapist-matching program to find a provider who meets your needs and schedule your first appointment as soon as tomorrow.